Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

     release.
 -   Entities Graphics stats don’t work.
 Kinemation will provide its own solution for this in a future release which will be more extensible and customizable.
+-   The Mecanim runtime contains a design flaw which may result in some unresolvable bugs within the current feature release.

 ## Near-Term Roadmap

 -   IK Utilities
     -   Pending Characters in Free Parking
 -   Deformed Mesh Normals and Tangents Recalculation
+-   Mecanim Runtime V2
 -   Animation Override Layers
 -   Dual Quaternion Skinning
     -   (already implemented, but currently disabled because it is bugged)